 - Take fish oil.
 Omega 3 fatty acids are linked to decreased hunger.
 (7)

 - Sleep.
 Lack of sleep leads to more ghrelin and less leptin, as well as disrupted glucose and insulin metabolism.
 (8,9)

 - Don’t get discouraged by these kinds of studies.
 Other research shows that it is possible to lose weight and keep it off — you just have to do a bit more than pop a leptin pill or do a few jumping jacks.
 The National Weight Control Registry tracks the features of successful losers.
 These include behaviour change, a commitment to good nutrition, and regular exercise.

 - Understand that when losing fat, you might be hungrier.
 That’s normal.

-- Enrol in the Lean Eating program.
+- Enrol in the PN Coaching program.
 We’ve helped thousands of folks lose weight and keep it off for good.
 (And if you’re already in Lean Eating, congratulations!
 You’re well on your way!)

 The health and fitness world can sometimes be a confusing place.
 But it doesn’t have to be.

 Let us help you make sense of it all with this free special report.